leon4rd/test/README.md

-## The word queue is ironic.
-It's just q with a bunch of silent letters waiting in line.
+## Some people say that I never got over my obsession with Phil Collins.
+## But take a look at me now.